andi-scarcello/address-validator/README.md

 * `AddressValidator` takes an implementation of `IValidatorService` in its constructor so that the project could be extended to use a different type of address validation.
 Everything specific to the Address-Validator Online API is in `AddressValidatorService`, which implements `IValidatorService`.

-* I separated the CSV parsing from the general `Validate` logic in `AddressValidator.cs` so that the `Validate` logic could be reused if the program was extended to receive addresses from a type of input other than CSV.
+* The CSV parsing is separated from the general `Validate` logic in `AddressValidator.cs` so that the `Validate` logic could be reused if the program was extended to receive addresses from a type of input other than CSV.

-* Some of the tests use `MockAddressValidatorService` to validate the program is correctly parsing the CSV input and formatting requests sent to the Address-Validator Online API without exhausting the 100 checks allowed with the free trial; the mock service simply returns a serialized version of the `ValidatorRequest` it receives, which the test methods then deserialize and verify the format of.
+* Some of the tests use `MockAddressValidatorService` to validate the program is correctly parsing the CSV input and formatting requests sent to the Address-Validator Online API without exhausting the 100 checks allowed with the free trial.
+The mock service simply returns a serialized version of the `ValidatorRequest` it receives, which the test methods then deserialize and verify the format of.

 * When testing locally with CSV files I created, I noticed the file content would sometimes be surrounding with additional quotations, such as shown below.
 Thus, the `AddressValidator` strips any quotes and backslashes from content before sending it to the `AddressValidatorService`.
 ```